Draft NSQHS Standards User guide for the review of clinical variation in health care

 Closed consultation – National Safety and Quality Primary Health Care Standards

-Consultation on National Safety and Quality Primary Health Care Standards for providers other than general practices is now closed.
+Consultation on the proposed content and format of National Safety and Quality Primary Health Care Standards for primary care providers is now closed.

-The Commission is now reviewing the information received during the consultation process.
-Further information about the consultation is located in the National Safety and Quality Primary Health Care Standards page.
+The Commission has reviewed the information received during the consultation process.
+Further information about the development of the National Safety and Quality Primary Health Care Standards is available.

 Closed consultation – Draft NSQHS Standards User guide for medication management in cancer care